 In the past few years, there has been so much change, it’s really difficult for most companies to consider a five-year social media plan or strategy.

 Such a plan would miss technologies that don’t even exist today.
 Remember, Facebook only launched in February of 2004 Is it hard to think of life before Facebook?

-A Community Manager is critical to the management of your social properties.
-This unique type of person probably already exists in your organisation.
-This role has largely been adopted by the marketing team in most organisations.
+The is of a Community Manager to manage your social properties was all the buzz around 2010.
+The community manager was a unique type of person and probably already existed in many organisations, just under a different title.
+Moving forward to the 2020’s, this role has largely been adopted by the marketing team in most organisations.